n4yana/Gif_Metadata/README.md

 # Gif_Metadata
-This repository was created and published as part of the Program for Cultural Heritage Class at the Pratt School of Information.
+This repository was created and published as part of the Program for Cultural Heritage class (F'18) at the Pratt School of Information.

 The goal of this project was to explore trends and patterns in the metadata tags of the Giphy trending page.
 In order to do so the first script, giphy.py uses Giphy's API to collect the URLs for individual Gif detail pages from the trending endpoint.